marcbenosa/fadboilerplate/README.md

 `npm install` to install packages. **Required to compile Bootstrap**.
 `npm run develop` will run the scss linter, compiler, and autoprefixer, in that order, then will watch for changes.
 `npm run build` will build a production version of assets optimized for faster and lighter payloads.
-Requires `define('WP_DEBUG', false);`
+Places generated files in the `dist/` directory.
+These files are used by setting `define('WP_DEBUG', false);` in `wp-config.php` - i.e. will use the optimized file (`dist/style.css`).

 #### Having trouble?
 Some of these commands may help
 *  `nvm current`